-Every nonprofit needs staff to support their income development efforts.
+Every nonprofit needs staff to support its income development efforts.
 When you ask your staff to help, do you encounter hesitation?
 Avoidance?
-Or, even overt resistance?
+Or even overt resistance?
 Might what you do actually be the cause of your crew’s reluctance?
 Here are five mistakes nonprofits make engaging staff.

 In all likelihood, your staff already supports your fundraising.
 They welcome guests, invite people to events, and thank donors.

 Even if these efforts are sporadic, infrequent, or ineffective, they support philanthropy.
 They deserve recognition.

 If you want more of something, praise what you already get.

 Why?
 Everyone defines fundraising differently.
 The usual descriptions focus on asking for money.

 Fundraising offers people the opportunity to express their philanthropy.
 Great fundraising invites people to act on their values.
 Great fundraising doesn’t ask for money–except as a means to an end.

 Does your staff think fundraising equates to asking for or even begging people for money?